NetSec-01/Projects/Security_Projects/Splunk_Eventgen/README.md

 # Overview

-<br> This project is to generate security events as per the sample file using Splunk Eventgen.
+This project is to generate security events as per the sample file using Splunk Eventgen.
-<br>The events can be outputted to splunk and analyzed using SPL(Search  Processing Language) query.
+The events can be outputted to splunk and analyzed using SPL(Search  Processing Language) query.

 # **Installation Requirements:**